3 Easy Steps to a Clean and Disinfected Toilet

 If you’re new to toilet cleaning, these tips can help you make the best of it.

-• Opt for a disposable wand system if a toilet bowl brush grosses you out.
+• If you find a toilet bowl brush gross, opt for a disposable wand system.
 These wands come with disposable sponges preloaded with cleaner.

 • Eliminate toilet rings with a pumice stone.
 If you have a stubborn ring, a pumice stone will scrub it off without scratching the bowl.

-• Use automatic tablets that drop in the back of your tank if you don’t clean often.
-These tablets will repel stains, keeping your toilet clean between scrubbings.
+• If you don’t clean often, use automatic tablets that drop in the back of your tank.
+These tablets repel stains, keeping your toilet clean between scrubbings.

 • You can clean your toilet with white distilled vinegar, but if you do, don’t mix it with any bleach-containing products.